-The race for a vaccine is on.
-Earlier this month, the U.S. government agreed to pay $4 billion to six pharmaceutical companies, including $1.6 billion to drug developer Novavax, in return for the promise of delivering 100 million doses of a new vaccine against the novel coronavirus by early 2021.
-This timetable is breathtakingly fast, as new vaccine development typically requires several years, but it demonstrates the urgency with which scientists around the world are trying to slow down COVID-19.
+Back in July, the U.S. government spurred the race to develop a vaccine when it agreed to pay $4 billion agreed to pay $4 billion to six pharmaceutical companies in return for the promise of delivering 100 million doses of a new vaccine against the novel coronavirus by early 2021.
+This timetable is breathtakingly fast, as new vaccine development typically requires several years, but it demonstrated the urgency with which scientists around the world are trying to slow down Covid-19.

 What is an mRNA vaccine?